 In this stage, the adrenals hibernate.
 Sometimes, they wake up and give the body small amounts of hormones, but they remain consistently low.
 The body goes on “auto-flight mode” when faced with stress.
 Body functions become sluggish, burnout happens and you experience persistent adrenal fatigue symptoms.

 Dr. John Douillard explains adrenal fatigue in Ayurveda perspective.
 He says that when we are under stress, the adrenals drive us to make energy that we don’t have.
-It’s like borrowing money from the bank, we always have to pay back.
+It’s like borrowing money from the bank, we always have to pay it back.
 In our body – the payback comes in the form of symptoms.
 Watch the interesting video of Dr. Douillard [8:33]:

 7 Natural Adrenal Fatigue Treatments to Heal the Adrenals!